StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 2. Configure and run the Kafka Connect.

-   1. Configure Kafka Connect.
+   1. Configure the Kafka Connect.
 In the configuration file **config/connect-standalone.properties** in the **config** directory, configure the following parameters.
 For more parameters and descriptions, see [Running Kafka Connect](https://kafka.apache.org/documentation.html#connect_running).

         ```yaml
         # The addresses of Kafka brokers.
 Multiple addresses of Kafka brokers need to be separated by commas (,).